NEXT GENERATION is a Partnership with

 NEWS & EVENTS

 Follow the Next Generation Digital Exchange Series!
 Roughly every three weeks, these Digital Exchanges offer an opportunity for folks to come together and engage with leaders working across the dynamic range of fields that compose the foundation of rural creative placemaking.
 Each of these one hour Digital Exchanges feature 2-4 voices from across the country, sharing specific themes, challenges, and opportunities we collectively encounter in this work.
-This Digital Exchange series is made possible through the support of the Rural Policy Research Institute, the National Endowment for the Arts and the McKnight Foundation, and is produced at the Outpost collaborative space in Winona, Minnesota, national headquarters of Art of the Rural.
+This Digital Exchange series is made possible through the support of the Rural Policy Research Institute, the National Endowment for the Arts, the McKnight Foundation, and USDA Rural Development, and is produced at the Outpost collaborative space in Winona, Minnesota, national headquarters of Art of the Rural.

 A Kentucky project from the RUPRI/AOTR “Next Generation” initiative bridges the rural/urban divide, in a ground- breaking exchange of creative Next Generation leaders, across the Commonwealth.